To join our e-mail list and choose what to be notified about specifically, click here!

 Program of Study

 In both the Bachelor and Master of Music Jazz Studies degrees, singers study and experience both the traditions and modern practices of vocal jazz performance (in both solo and ensemble settings), songwriting, vocal pedagogy, jazz aural and keyboard skills, jazz theory and arranging, as well as courses in jazz history.
 In addition to jazz courses and ensembles, undergraduates must satisfy College of Music and University Core requirements.

-• Undergraduate vocal jazz students study jazz voice with one of the outstanding Graduate Teaching Fellows or Vocal Jazz Adjunct faculty member Marion Powers during their first four semesters of applied study.
-Following a successful Upper Division Examination (UDE), students study with one of the senior faculty (Jennifer Barnes, Rosana Eckert or Adjunct Instructor Marion Powers).
-The senior recital occurs in the 8th semester.
+• Undergraduate vocal jazz students study jazz voice with one of the outstanding Graduate Teaching Fellows during their first four semesters of applied study.
+Following a successful Upper Division Examination (UDE), students study with one of the senior faculty (Rosana Eckert or Jennifer Barnes).

 • Graduate students pursuing the Master of Music in Jazz Studies have four semesters of vocal jazz applied study.

 Vocal Jazz Forum

-Vocal Jazz Forum takes place each Friday afternoon at 3 PM in Lab West (Room 282) in the fall and spring semesters, featuring two or three students with instrumental accompaniment sharing the 70-minute performance, as well as specialized topics of interest.
-All vocal jazz majors are expected to be in attendance.
+Vocal Jazz Forum takes place each Friday afternoon at 3 PM in Lab West (Room 282) in the fall and spring semesters, featuring two jazz voice majors with instrumental accompaniment sharing the 60-minute performance, as well as specialized topics of interest.
+All vocal jazz majors are required to attend.